-Using the criteria in GASB Codification Section 2100, the Division of Administration, Office of Statewide Reporting and Accounting Policy has defined the governmental reporting entity to be the state of Louisiana.
-The Authority is considered a component unit of the state of Louisiana because the state has financial accountability over the Authority in that the Louisiana Joint Legislative Committee on the Budget has the authority to approve and amend the Authority's budget and the governor appoints all the Board of Trustees and can impose his/her will on the Authority.
+Using the criteria in GASB Codification Section 2100, the Division of Administration, Office of Statewide Reporting and Accounting Policy has defined the governmental reporting entity to be the State of Louisiana.
+The Authority is considered a component unit of the State of Louisiana because the state has financial accountability over the Authority in that the Louisiana Joint Legislative Committee on the Budget has the authority to approve and amend the Authority's budget and the governor appoints all the Board of Trustees and can impose his/her will on the Authority.
 The accompanying financial statements present only the activity of the Authority.

-Annually, the state of Louisiana issues a Comprehensive Annual Financial Report, which includes the activity contained in the accompanying financial statements.
+Annually, the State of Louisiana issues a Comprehensive Annual Financial Report, which includes the activity contained in the accompanying financial statements.
 Those basic financial statements are audited by the Louisiana Legislative Auditor.

-The Authority has three blended component units, which have been presented as nonmajor enterprise funds.
+The Authority has three blended component units which have been presented as nonmajor enterprise funds.
 The voting majority of these component units' board members are appointed by the Authority, and the Authority is able to impose its will on the organizations by its ability to appoint, hire, or dismiss those persons responsible for the day-to-day operations.
-These component units are blended in accordance with GASB 80, Blending Requirements for Certain Component Units an amendment of GASB Statement No. 14 because the component units were organized as not-for-profit corporations in which the Authority is the sole corporate member.
+These component units are blended because the component units were organized as not-for-profit corporations in which the Authority is the sole corporate member.
 The Authority's three blended component units listed below do not issue separate financial statements.

 (a) The Louisiana Capital Funding Corporation (LCFC) is a nonprofit Louisiana corporation that was organized to promote, support, aid, and assist with the Authority's Local Government Capital Funding program.
-As of December 31, 2015, LCFC is dormant.
+As of December 31, 2016, LCFC is dormant.

 - (b) The Louisiana Equipment Finance Corporation (LEFC) is a nonprofit Louisiana corporation that was organized to promote, support, aid, and assist with the Authority's programs.
-As of December 31, 2015, LEFC is dormant. - (c) The LPFA Housing Assistance Corporation (LHAC) is a nonprofit Louisiana corporation that was created for the purpose of assisting persons of low to moderate income with their home purchase through a lease-purchase program.
+As of December 31, 2016, LEFC is dormant. - (c) The LPFA Housing Assistance Corporation (LHAC) is a nonprofit Louisiana corporation that was created for the purpose of assisting persons of low to moderate income with their home purchase through a lease-purchase program.
 LHAC purchases and leases the home to a participant with the participant assuming the mortgage at the end of the lease term.
-In effect, LHAC is merely a conduit and, therefore, mortgage loans receivable equals mortgage loans payable.
+In effect, LHAC is merely a conduit, and, therefore, mortgage loans receivable equals mortgage loans payable.
+Following the sale of its last property in November 2016, the assets of LHAC were transferred to the Operating Fund.
+The LHAC was legally dissolved in early 2017.